CarlosHernandezCR/CarlosHernandezCR.github.io/_pages/contact.md

 - [GitHub](https://github.com/CarlosHernandezCR)

 ### Get in Touch
-Feel free to reach out to me for any inquiries, collaborations, or professional opportunities.
+Feel free to reach out to me for any inquiries, collaborations or professional opportunities.
 I look forward to connecting with you!